-Almost three decades ago in In Denver, Colo., a legend was born.
+Almost three decades ago in In Denver, Colorado, a legend was born.
 A Tex-Mex legend, that is.
 Chipotle, the chain restaurant that now dominates the burrito scene, got its start in the middle of the country in 1993.

 And while Chipotle undoubtedly dominates the grab-n-go burrito scene, the chain's trajectory has not been entirely unfettered.
 Even now, although the brand seems very outwardly public, there are a few things they're keeping on the DL.